PointCHealth/ai-adf-edi-spec/implementation-plan/11-phase-4-scale-partners.md

 ## AI Collaboration Plan

-- Use GitHub Copilot and Azure OpenAI prompts to generate first-pass content
+- Orchestrate GitHub agents within Copilot Workspace to draft, refine, and validate content end to end
-- Tag required human reviewers aligned with ownership
+- Agents execute linting, compliance scans, and dependency checks before promoting changes
-- Track outstanding clarifications in the document backlog
+- Agents log outstanding clarifications and required context in the shared backlog for later resolution

 ## Next Steps

-1. Assign primary author and reviewers
+1. GitHub agent seeds the workspace with the updated outline scaffolding.
-2. Expand each key topic into detailed guidance
+2. Agents execute content generation workflows per topic and auto-commit outputs.
-3. Validate content with affected workstream leads
+3. Agents run validation suites and publish reports to the status dashboard.
-4. Link supporting assets (diagrams, scripts, checklists)
+4. Agents link supporting assets automatically as they are produced in adjacent workstreams.